 - Economic evidence shows how well the medicine or treatment works in relation to how much it costs the NHS - does it represent value for money?

 We are asked to look at particular drugs and devices when availability varies across the country.
 This may be because of different local prescribing or funding policies, or because there is confusion or uncertainty over its value.
 Our advice ends the uncertainty and helps to standardise access to healthcare across the country.

 Technology appraisals take one of 3 forms:

-- A single technology appraisal (STA) which covers a single technology for a single indication.
+- A single tech appraisal (STA) which covers a single technology for a single indication.